Michael Appel, Founder and Co-Owner

 Lee FitzGerald, CADC-II, CIP, Founder and Co-Owner

 Lee has been a leader in the addiction treatment field for over 12 years.
 She holds a certificate from UCLA in Alcohol and Drug Counseling and is a Board Member of the Association of Intervention Specialists, having managed interventions since 2005.
 Additionally, Lee’s work as an interventionist has been showcased on A&E’s hit show Intervention.
-Lee currently serves as Caron Treatment Centers Executive Director Western Region and International Development, and provides her expertise as a board member of the United Kingdom and European Symposium on Addictive Disorders (UKESAD) and as an Advisory Board member of The Haven at College.
+Lee currently serves as Vice President of The Hills Treatment Center in Los Angeles, and was formerly Caron Treatment Centers Executive Director Western Region and International Development.
+Lee provides her expertise as a board member of the United Kingdom and European Symposium on Addictive Disorders (UKESAD) and as an Advisory Board member of The Haven at College.
 In the past she has also served on the board of the Women’s Association of Addiction Treatment.
 Lee pioneered and continues to work with a nonprofit treatment center for women in Nepal and began the first women’s Narcotics Anonymous meeting in Kathmandu.
 Lee’s unique skills and efforts have demonstrated her talent and dedication to advancing recovery both on a local and international level.